Jim Staton

-James Brooks Staton, Jr. (May 23, 1927 – September 16, 1993) was an American football defensive tackle in the National Football League for the Washington Redskins.
-He played college football at Wake Forest University and was drafted in the second round of the 1951 NFL Draft.
+James Brooks Staton Jr. (May 23, 1927 – September 16, 1993) was an American professional football defensive tackle in the National Football League (NFL) for the Washington Redskins.
+He played college football at Wake Forest University and was drafted in the second round of the 1951 NFL draft.

 His greatest success came in Canadian football as a member of the Montreal Alouettes, where he played for five seasons (49 regular season games) and was selected an All-Star twice.